WesleybGuedes/WesleybGuedes/README.md

 ## :us:	EN

 👋🏻 <strong>Hello World</strong>, my name is Wesley <br>
-:brazil: I'm Brazilian and I'm 28 years old <br>
+🇧🇷 I'm Brazilian and I'm 28 years old <br>
 :family_man_woman_boy: I'm the father of an amazing kid and I have a wonderful wife <br>
 :construction_worker: I'm an Architect and Urban Planner and studying <strong>Full-Stack Development at Trybe </strong><br>
 :robot: I'm a technology enthusiast and everything related to <em>artificial intelligence</em> interests me <br>